 I believe the reason our technology progresses at such a slow pace

-is because ordinary people don't have the resource to try to
+is because ordinary people don't have the resource to experiment.

-discover things.
-And that is because most of the scientific
+And that is because most of the scientific instruments are

 I also think of geoengineering.
 We're not using the desert and the